 Rubber is a versatile, durable, and ecologically friendly flooring option that's suitable for many rooms in the house, but its performance characteristics make it particularly well-suited to basement environments.
 While rubber flooring does have a few drawbacks that you should be aware of, overall it is a safe, long-lasting material that can handle the water, mold, stains, and humidity that can be present in the below-grade world of the basement.

 In most basements, three types of water can damage your flooring.
 Groundwater can attack an installation from below, flooding water can come at it from above, and humidity in this often moist environment can affect a floor from every side.
 With rubber, you have a surface covering material that is completely impervious to water in any form.
 It's important to note that while the flooring itself is not damaged by water, moisture can penetrate most types of rubber flooring, particularly through seams in rubber tiles and sheets.

 Inhospitable to Mold

 The presence of so much moisture and humidity in a basement can sometimes lead to problems with mold growing beneath flooring surfaces.
 This can be potentially harmful to the air quality of the environment.
-Rubber flooring doesn't eliminate the potential for mold in a basement, but the flooring itself is not a good host for mold growth, so it effectively doesn't add to the problem.
+Rubber flooring doesn't eliminate the potential for mold in a basement, but the flooring itself is not a good host for mold growth, meaning it doesn't add to the problem.
 By contrast, carpet and wood flooring materials can provide food and favorable living conditions for mold.

 The majority of rubber flooring is installed without adhesive and simply relies on the weight and interlocking edges of the tiles to keep the flooring in place.
 This is particularly advantageous in basements, where rising moisture can lead to adhesive failure.
 Not needing glue also means that you don’t have to worry about fumes filling the air in the enclosed space—and the rest of the house.